cran/nanonext/README.md

 socket library providing high-performance scalability protocols, implementing a cross-platform standard for messaging and communications.
-Serves as a concurrency framework for building distributed applications, utilising ‘Aio’ objects which automatically resolve upon completion of asynchronous operations.
+Serves as a concurrency framework for building distributed applications, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations.

 Designed for performance and reliability, the NNG library is written in